thoughtbot/superglue/docs/recipes.md

 end
 ```

 ## Loading tab content `onClick`

-Say you have two tabs of content, and the content from the second tab takes a bit of time to load.
-Since the 2nd tab is inactive on a first visit anyway, you decided to load the 2nd tab only if a user clicks it.
+Your UI has two tabs, the first tabs loads fine,but the second tab takes a bit of time to load.
+Since the 2nd tab is inactive on the first visit, you decided to load the 2nd tab only when a user clicks it.

-With Breezy, this is a few lines of code:

 ```ruby
 # /posts.json.props